 Breach of Contract or Partnership Agreements

 Disputes are legion between real estate sellers, purchasers, developers, and brokers or agents in connection with owed fees or other terms.
 We handle this type of litigation on behalf of all types of parties.
-Nematzadeh PLLC’s unique legal fee models—such as taking matters hourly, part hourly, hybrid, or even full contingency—enable us to align our incentives and interest with yours.
+Nematzadeh PLLC’s unique legal fee models—such as taking matters on hourly fees, part hourly fees, fixed fees, contingency or success fees, phased fees, or a hybrid thereof—enable us to align our incentives and interests with yours.

 Breach of Covenants or Warranties